loafey/master-thesis/Thesis/1.0. Introduction/main.typ

 #import "../Prelude.typ": ln

 = Introduction
-Static anaysis tools and systems have seen use in several compilers and programming languages.
+Static analysis tools and systems have seen use in several compilers and programming languages.
 By relying on such tools and systems, programmers can ensure safety, performance, and also express intent.
 In this thesis we leverage the system of linear types for all three purposes.